Nike Romaleos Vs Savaleos: Which One is Worth Your Money?

 They are the gold standard for lifting and are considered a must for anyone who is serious about weightlifting.

-The Romaleos shine have two straps, which is a win in my eyes.
+The Romaleos shoes have two straps, which is a win in my eyes.
 The dual straps allow me to get a more secure fit.
 No chance of slippage at all.

 nike-savaleos-vs-romaleos